VLSI-EDA/PoC/docs/index.rst

 .. |docdate| date:: %b %d, %Y - %H:%M

+.. only:: html

    This document was generated on |docdate|.

 .. toctree::
    :caption: Introduction